The 250km2 Wallbrook tenement package is considered highly prospective for the discovery of significant gold mineralisation.View ASX Announcements

 The main sites of gold mineralisation in the district are on the margins of porphyritic intrusions.
 Mineralisation is known to occur within the margins of these porphyries themselves, and also developed within the intruded sheared and altered greenstone sequence lithologies and as mineralised quartz vein stockworks.

 Geological mapping of the tenement package began on completion of the transaction and is ongoing.
-A gravity survey was undertaken covering the 58km2 tenement package.
+A gravity survey was undertaken over the area highlighted in Figure 3.
 Gravity is an effective tool used to map the location of non-outcropping porphyritic intrusives and dyke stocks above larger intrusive bodies.
 The gravity survey comprised 2,011 stations with 400m line spacing and 100m station spacing along the lines.
 The survey successfully mapped out the broader areas of interest with gravity lows outlining intrusive bodies.

 Three Induced Polarization / resistivity lines were completed over prospective areas outlined in the gravity survey.
 IP resistivity highs being associated with possible intrusive bodies or siliceous alteration and chargeability highs with disseminated sulphides often associated with mineralisation.